AideenM12/Joyce-English-School-MS4/TESTING.md

 A registration form will be provided and once successfully completed and submitted the user will receive an email asking them to verify their account.
 Once the user's email has been verified they will be able to log in easily with the credentials they have created.

 **Actual Result:**
-A registration form will be provided and once successfully completed and submitted the user will receive an email asking them to verify their account.
-Once the user's email has been verified they will be able to log in easily with the credentials they have created.
+A registration form is provided and once successfully completed and submitted the user receives an email asking them to verify their account.
+Once the user's email has been verified they are able to log in easily with the credentials they have created.

 **Pass/Fail:**
 Pass